 The early stages of recovery can be both exciting and overwhelming for a newly sober person.
 While they may be free from drugs and alcohol for the first time in years, they’re also trading a highly structured rehab setting for a world where they must once again be responsible for their choices.

-When you look at it that way, it’s no surprise to learn thatmost relapses take place only weeks after leaving rehab.
+When you look at it that way, it’s no surprise to learn that most relapses take place only weeks after leaving rehab.

-And he’s not the only one who can benefit from having a plan in place.
-As a family, there are several things that you can do to help make this recovery process smooth and successful.
-Without some kind of game plan, family members can quickly feel like they’re walking on egg shells 24/7.
+And they’re not the only one who can benefit from having a plan in place.
+As a family, there are several things you can do to help make this recovery process smooth and successful.

-While it’s certainly helpful to establish a “to-do” list, it’s equally important for the family to understand that certain actions or conversations would be harmful to a loved one’s new sobriety.
+Without some kind of game plan, family members can quickly feel like they’re walking on eggshells 24/7.
+While it’s certainly helpful to establish a “to-do” list, it’s equally important for the family to understand that certain actions or conversations could be harmful to a loved one’s new sobriety.

-Let’s take a look at 11 things family members should avoid doing once a loved one returns home from drug rehab.
+Let’s take a look at 11 things family members should avoid doing once a loved one returns home from rehab.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.